Home » How can you make your car last (almost) forever

 Driving behavior plays a significant role in a vehicle’s long-term durability, too.
 Hard acceleration, aggressive braking, or reckless driving can wear out components, even when mileage remains low.
 Passenger cars are not designed for racing, and when driven typically, they don’t require as much maintenance as racing cars.
 With careful driving, owners can significantly extend the vehicle’s lifetime.

-Many drivers don’t realize that mileage alone is not the best indicator of vehicle health.
+Many drivers don’t realize that mileage alone isn’t the best indicator of a vehicle’s health.
 Vehicles used primarily for short, frequent trips often experience more wear than cars driven long distances on the highway.
 The reason is simple: a cold engine lacks proper lubrication, and most engine wear occurs before it reaches normal operating temperature.
-Repeated cold starts and short trips can cause more internal damage and reduce the engine’s lifetime than steady, long-distance driving.
+Repeated cold starts and short trips can cause greater internal damage and shorten the engine’s lifespan than steady, long-distance driving.

 Catching minor issues early is one of the simplest ways to extend a vehicle’s life.
 Drivers should not only operate the car but also pay attention to how it feels and sounds.
 Unusual noises, vibrations, or changes in performance almost always have a cause, and a quick inspection can reveal developing problems before they escalate.
 In many cases, replacing a minor component, such as a belt or sensor, can prevent far more expensive failures.
 Addressing minor warning signs early keeps repair costs lower and helps the vehicle remain reliable for years.